Richen888/PatternAnalysis-2025/recognition/Radiology-LaySumm-49058318/README.md

-# Project - Generation of simplified summaries of radiology reports
+# Project: 13 - Fine-tune FLAN-T5 for Radiology Report Simplification (hard difficulty)
 ## 1.Project Objectives
 This project aims to develop an automated radiology report simplification system based on deep learning techniques, which converts specialized medical imaging diagnostic reports into easily understandable layperson summaries.
 The system utilizes the FLAN-T5 pre-trained language model combined with LoRA (Low-Rank Adaptation) for parameter-efficient fine-tuning, specifically trained on the BioLaySumm 2025 dataset to achieve intelligent transformation from professional medical terminology to everyday language.
 #### Core Objectives Include:
 1.Addressing Information Asymmetry in Healthcare: Radiology reports typically contain numerous technical terms and anatomical descriptions (e.g., "heterogeneously enhancing mass with peripheral washout") that are difficult for general patients to comprehend.
 This project employs natural language generation technology to translate these complex contents into plain language understandable by non-specialists, thereby helping patients better grasp their health conditions.

 2.Improving Accessibility of Medical Information: In resource-constrained healthcare environments, physicians often lack sufficient time to explain report details to every patient.
 This system can serve as an auxiliary tool, automatically generating easy-to-understand report summaries, alleviating the workload of healthcare professionals while ensuring patients receive accurate medical information.